Was it medical negligence, or just one of those things?

 No win no fee finger amputation claims

-From the very beginning, when you make an initial call, you pay absolutely nothing to us until your case is settled.
-There are no upfront fees, your initial consultation is completely free with no obligation and, if we are able to proceed with your case, we do so on a no win, no fee basis.
-Tackling the enormous changes to your life after amputation is a difficult and long road.
+When you make a finger amputation claim with Patient Claim Line, you will pay absolutely nothing to us until your case is settled and won, and if your case is not won, you will not have to pay anything.
+There are no upfront fees and your initial consultation is completely free with no obligation and, if we are able to proceed with your case, we do so on a no win, no fee basis.
+Tackling the enormous changes to your life after your finger amputation is a difficult and long road but our team of amputation lawyers can help.
 Our no win no fee promise exists to make your compensation claim as stress free and simple as possible so you can start looking to the future.

 • Your contact details